johannesburg/cpe2usb/README.md

 [these instructions](https://learn.adafruit.com/welcome-to-circuitpython/advanced-serial-console-on-mac-and-linux#whats-the-port-15-1)
 for linux and mac.

-You can type the following command on linux/mac:
+You can type the following command on mac:
-`ls /dev/tty.*`
-to find the relevant port.
-On linux it's likely to look like `ttyACM0` (or some other number) and on mac, something like `tty.usbmodem14213`.
+`ls /dev/tty.*` or for linux `ls /dev/tty.*` to find the relevant port (the commands are essentially the same, but each platform uses slightly different naming conventions).
+On linux the port name is likely to look like `ttyACM0` (or some other number) and on mac, something like `tty.usbmodem14213`.
 Fill in the correct name below, where it says `<USB NAME>`

 ```python